rahulgopinath/rahulgopinath.github.io/index.md

 ---

 <b>IMPORTANT: I am recruiting students for my group at Sydney University.
-If you are interested in what I do, or have an interesting idea, check out [this](/students) page, and if you find something interesting, [please drop me a note](/contact/). </b>
+If you are interested in what I do, check out [this](/students) page, and if you find something interesting, [please drop me a note](/contact/). </b>